banatibalazs/smart-gas-meter-reader/README.md

 ## Results in flask web app

-The images from the results folder are copied to the flask app's static/images folder.
+The images from the `/results` folder are copied to the flask app's `static/images` folder.
 The images are displayed on the web page.

 <p align="center">
     <img src="./demo_images/flask.png" width="800">